CompG05/automatas/README.md

 This project requires cmake for building.

-For building instructions, check out the [building instructions](building_instructions.txt).
+For building instructions, check out the [build instructions](build_instructions.txt).

 There are 2 main executables, and 4 testing executables built into the bin/ directory: